jamesplease/redux-resource/docs/guides/request-statuses.md

 # Request Statuses

-We now know that when Actions with particular types are dispatched, Resourceful Redux will set some state for us in the store.
+We now know that when the CRUD action types are dispatched, Resourceful Redux will set some metadata about those requests for us in the store.
 In this guide, we will cover how you can use this state in your view layer.

 In these examples, we will be writing React components using react-redux.
-Keep in mind that this library is agnostic to the view layer, and will work with any other view system.
+Do keep in mind that nothing in Resourceful requires React: if you're using Redux with any other view layer, then this library will work just as well.

 ### `getStatus`

 One of the exports of this library is [`getStatus`](/docs/api-reference/get-status.md).
-This function facilitates using Resourceful Redux data to build your interfaces.
+This function facilitates using Resourceful Redux data to build your interfaces, and for this reason it will likely be the function of Resourceful Redux that you use the most.

 Let's look at an example.
 Let's say we have a page that displays details about a book.
 We might write the following component: